SasView/sasmodels/doc/guide/sesans/sesans_fitting.rst

 An example of how to also include a structure factor can be seen in the following example taken from Washington et al., *Soft Matter*\, (2014), 10, 3016 (`DOI 10.1039/C3SM53027B <https://doi.org/10.1039/C3SM53027B>`_).
-These are time-of-flight measurements, which is the reason that not the polarisation is plotted, but the :math:`\frac{log(P/P_0)}{\lambda^2}` .
+These are time-of-flight measurements, which is the reason that the polarisation is not plotted, but the function :math:`\frac{log(P/P_0)}{\lambda^2}` .
 The sample is a dispersion of core-shell colloids at a high volume fraction with hard sphere interactions.

 The fit can be started by::